The Built environment can have profound effects, both positive and negative, on the natural environment, as well as the people who inhabit buildings.

-Green building is a holistic concept that starts with the understanding that the built environment can have profound effects, both positive and negative, on the natural environment, as well as the people who inhabit buildings every day.
 Green building is an effort to amplify the positive and mitigate the negative of these effects throughout the entire life cycle of a building.

 While there are many different definitions of green building out there, it is generally accepted as the planning, design, construction, and operations of buildings with several central, foremost considerations: energy use, water use, indoor environmental quality, material section and the building’s effects on its site.